deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

             glyph.addPosSub(subtable_name, other_glyph_name, xoff1, yoff1, xadv1, yadv1, xoff2, yoff2, xadv2, yadv2)

    Adds position/substitution data to the glyph.
-The number and type of the arguments vary acording to the type of the lookup containing the subtable.
+The number and type of the arguments vary according to the type of the lookup containing the subtable.

    The first argument should always be a lookup subtable name.